JaehoonSong12/ydjs-projects/README.md

 # Requirements
 ## Build Observations

-- Upon running the build, the player can control a character within the game environment.
+- Upon running the build, the player can control a character within the game environment (default).
-- Pickup items can be collected by the player.
+- Pickup items can be collected by the player (default).
+- Obstacle objects are added to distract the player, it will block movements of the player.
 - The game ends when all pickup items are collected, displaying a game over message.
 - The player can restart the game by pressing 'R' or quit by pressing 'ESC'.
 ## Code Changes